 Major in Music Therapy

-A career in music therapy allows individuals to combine a love of music with a sincere interest in working with people.
-Credentialed music therapists use music as a tool to provide successful, motivating music experiences within a therapeutic environment.
+A career in music therapy allows individuals to combine their love of music with a sincere interest in working with people.
+Credentialed music therapists use music as their medium to provide motivating music experiences within a variety of therapeutic settings—medical, extended care, rehabilitative, schools, mental health—just to name a few; and for a variety of clients from mothers giving birth to children with developmental needs, veterans diagnosed with PTSD, or patients who are actively dying.

-Our Music Therapy program is a competency-based program that provides a comprehensive, personalized education.
-The integrated coursework develops students' musicianship skills, clinical skills, and knowledge base concerning a variety of different clinical/therapeutic needs.
-Students take courses in music theory, music history, therapy methods, conducting, and instrumental courses such as keyboard, voice, and guitar.
-Coursework is thoroughly integrated with clinical experience.
+The music therapy program at Etown provides a comprehensive, personalized education that is rooted in neuroscience and research.
+The integrated coursework develops students' musicianship skills, clinical skills, and knowledge from a needs-based approach.
+More specifically, the music coursework involves training in theory, history, therapy methods, and technology, as well as instruction on keyboard, voice, hand drumming, and guitar.
+Coursework is thoroughly integrated with each students’ clinical experiences.
 View the full course requirements for the Music Therapy degree program.

 From Music Therapy

 Gene Ann Behrens, professor of music and director of music therapy

 In summer 2017, Gene Ann Behrens travelled to conferences around the globe to share information on how music therapists can use the latest research on the neurobiology of trauma and music and the brain to inform their work with clients dealing with unresolved trauma.
 The research supports using a specific treatment sequence and music to develop new coping skills; these skills help clients manage neuro responses while working to resolve and integrate traumatic experiences.
 Behrens’ teaches her music therapy students the trauma framework which also can be applied across many other disciplines.
 “It’s a passion of mine to share information with other people ... to be able to share this with other music therapists who are also interested in trauma work.”